Hindi–Urdu controversy: Gandhi's idea of Hindustani

 Hindi and Urdu continued to diverge both linguistically and culturally.
 Linguistically, Hindi continued drawing words from Sanskrit, and Urdu from Persian, Arabic and Chagatai.
 Culturally Urdu came to be identified with Muslims and Hindi with Hindus.
-This wide divergence in the 1920s was deplored by Gandhi, who exhorted the re-merging of both Hindi and Urdu, naming it Hindustani, written in both Nagari and Persian scripts.
+This wide divergence in the 1920s was deplored by Gandhi, who exhorted the re-merging of both Hindi and Urdu, naming it Hindustani, written in both Nagari and Perso-Arabic scripts.
 Though he failed in his attempt to bring together Hindi and Urdu under the Hindustani banner, he popularised Hindustani in other non-Hindustani speaking areas.

-Nevertheless, Professor Sekhar Bandyopadhyay stated that "Truly speaking, Hindi and Urdu, spoken by a great majority of people in north India, were the same language written in two scripts; Hindi was written in Devanagari script and therefore had a greater sprinkling of Sanskrit words, while Urdu was written in Persian script and thus had more Persian and Arabic words in it.
+Nevertheless, Professor Sekhar Bandyopadhyay stated, "Truly speaking, Hindi and Urdu, spoken by a great majority of people in north India, were the same language written in two scripts; Hindi was written in Devanagari script and therefore had a greater sprinkling of Sanskrit words, while Urdu was written in Persian script and thus had more Persian and Arabic words in it.
 At the more colloquial level, however, the two languages were mutually intelligible."
-Likewise, Professor Afroz Taj states that "the distinction between Hindi and Urdu was chiefly a question of style.
+Likewise, Professor Afroz Taj states, "The distinction between Hindi and Urdu was chiefly a question of style.
 A poet could draw upon Urdu's lexical richness to create an aura of elegant sophistication, or could use the simple rustic vocabulary of dialect Hindi to evoke the folk life of the village.
 Somewhere in the middle lay the day to day language spoken by the great majority of people.
 This day to day language was often referred to by the all-encompassing term Hindustani."